wavevision/namespace-translator/README.md

 ## Export \ Import

-For exporting translation to CSV or GoogleSheet (or both) update configuration file.
+For exporting \ importing translations to \ from CSV or GoogleSheet (or both) update configuration file

 ```neon
 namespaceTranslator: